per1234/ino-troubleshooting/uploading.md

 -->
 Some Arduino boards come with their pins inserted into anti-static foam.
 This foam is conductive, so you need to remove it before using the board.

-You may need to install the driver for the USB-serial chip on your Arduino.
+You may need to install the driver for the USB to TTL serial adapter chip on your Arduino.
+Common USB chips:
+- Microchip ATmega16U2 (marked "MEGA16U2") or ATmega8U2 (marked "MEGA8U2"): The driver is included with the Arduino IDE in the drivers subfolder of the Arduino IDE.
+- FTDI FT232 (marked "FT232..."): The driver is included with the Arduino IDE in the drivers subfolder of the Arduino IDE.
+- WCH CH340 (marked "CH340G", the most common chip on clone boards): <http://www.wch.cn/download/CH341SER_EXE.html>
+- Silicon Labs CP210x (e.g. CP2102 or CP2104): <http://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers>
+- Prolific PL2303 (marked "PL-2303..."): <http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41>

 You may be using a charge-only or defective USB cable.
 Try a different cable or test your cable on another device to confirm that it works for data.